 Most people categorize plantain as a weed.
 Found in almost every lawn in the United States, plantain is not at all a herb you want to overlook when it comes to herbal remedies.

 If you’re ever bitten or stung by a snake, spider, bee, or scorpion, the leaves of plantain could be what saves your life or at least reduces the pain that you feel.

-Crush the leaves and mix them with a little water to form a paste-like substance.
+Crush the leaves and mix them with a little water to form a paste.
 Apply it directly to where you were bitten or stung.
 You should feel relief within seconds.

 As an alternative, you can also turn it into oil.
 Take some dried leaves and place them in a jar.
 Add any vegetable oil you have, and allow the combination to sit in the sun for at least two weeks.

 The oil should slowly turn into a dark green color.
 Strain the leaves from the oil, and apply the oil topically to the site of a bite or a wound for healing and pain relief.

 Rosemary is an excellent herb for relieving headaches and soothing muscle pain.
 Its role as a headache reliever, in particular, has been common knowledge since the ancient times.
 As with many other herbs, rosemary is best when brewed as a tea.